What is a Flood Determination?

 Yes.
 Buyers like accurate information about a property they are purchasing.
-Realtors will often run our Flood Determination and have a copy attached to the MLS Listing.
+Real Estate Agents will often run our Flood Determination and have a copy attached to the MLS Listing.
 This can make your property more attractive in a town that has a reputation for flooding IF the structure is not in a high risk flood zone.
-Realtors can use our report to increase buyer interest/activity and to fully disclose to interested parties any flood related issues.
+Real Estate Agents can use our report to increase buyer interest/activity and to fully disclose to interested parties any flood related issues.

 What are Tidelands?